 Bonefish exist in extraordinary numbers, several different types of trevally, milkfish, triggerfish, bumphead parrotfish, permit, and dozens of other reef and flats species.
 But the crown jewel here is the access to Giant Trevally.
 With the incredible Giant Trevally action found throughout the islands, we can confidently say that nothing else compares in the entire world of fly fishing to spotting, stalking, casting, and eventually hooking and landing one of these apex predators.

 The Seychelles is by no means a quick and easy place to access.
 If a quick trip is more your style, consider our destinations in Belize, Mexico, the Bahamas, or Cuba.
 But if you desire a trip beyond near horizons and to a special part of the saltwater flats angling world, these Indian Ocean islands should be on your list.

 What you find in the Seychelles are incredibly pristine ecosystems that are basically untouched by any sort of development, traffic, or angling pressure.
 When fly fishing in the Seychelles, you may feel as if you are the first person to set foot on a particular flat, and in this part of the world, that may very well be the case!

-Yellow Dog is proud to work with and represent several operations throughout the region, including Alphonse Island Resort, Farquhar Atoll, Providence, Cosmoledo, Astove Island, and Poievre/St. Joseph’s, as well as a remote island operation that fishes St. Brandon’s Atoll, based much further to the south out of Mauritius.
+Yellow Dog is proud to work with and represent several operations throughout the region, including Alphonse Island Resort, Farquhar Atoll, Providence, Cosmoledo, Astove Island, and Poivre/St. Joseph’s, as well as a remote island operation that fishes St. Brandon’s Atoll, is based much further to the south out of Mauritius.